sobolev-alexey/iota-poc-template/README.md

 #### For customs authorities:

 * simplifies access to item inventory/load information and all related documents and certificates
-* provides access to shipper information and simplifies direct contact if required
+* provides access to owner information and simplifies direct contact if required

 #### For port authorities and freight forwarders: